simpleanalytics/blog/_posts/2020-05-28-practical-privacy-tips-for-your-business.md

 Be aware of where you put the data from your visitors.
 Do some research into the hosting provider you are using and the country where it's hosted.
 Don't pick the cheapest option without knowing why it's cheap.

-## Do not log or ask PII data when not needed
+## Do not log or ask PII data when it's not needed

 Personally identifiable information (PII) is information that, when used alone or with other relevant data, can identify an individual.
-It still happens you need to enter personal details for a website or app that does not absolutely need it.
+It still happens quite frequently where websites or apps ask you to provide personal details which they don't even need.

-### Don't ask full names
+### Don't ask full names...

-Unless you really need it.
+...Unless you really need it.
 Let people decide for themselves to add their full name.
 Just ask for a first name if you want to address people in your marketing emails, but don't ask for a full name.

 > For people reading that are tired of coming up with fake names: there are [plenty of services out there](https://duckduckgo.com/?q=fake+name+generator) to help create a fake name.

 ### IP anonymization

 This part is rather technical so bear with me.
 If you are a manager please forward this to your developers.
 IP anonymization is the most logical thing to do on your servers when talking about privacy.
 Yet, there are not that many examples of how to do it.
-A lot of processes on your servers log data.
-For example, _NGINX_ logs data about every request (it's customizable) that comes in.
+A lot of the processes (applications) on your servers log data.
+For example, _NGINX_ logs data about every request that comes in by default (it's customizable, however).
 This is great for debugging but it's less good for the privacy of your users.
 With _NGNIX_ you can't format the error logs so it will always error in the same format.
 This is very privacy-unfriendly because it contains the full IP address of the user and usually the User-Agent (which can contain unclear identifiers when using the Facebook app).

-> You can probably guess a few of the elements of this Facebook User-Agent suffix but it's not all clear to me: `[FBAN/FBIOS;FBAV/221.0.0.0.0;FBBV/154514034;FBDV/iPhone9,4;FBMD/iPhone;FBSN/iOS;FBSV/12.3.0;FBSS/3;FBCR/Siminn;FBID/phone;FBLC/en_GB;FBOP/5;FBRV/155138002]` It does not look like they are tracking their users via the User-Agent suffix, but they temper with the User-Agent at least.
+> You can probably guess a few of the elements of this Facebook User-Agent suffix but it's not all clear to me: `[FBAN/FBIOS;FBAV/221.0.0.0.0;FBBV/154514034;FBDV/iPhone9,4;FBMD/iPhone;FBSN/iOS;FBSV/12.3.0;FBSS/3;FBCR/Siminn;FBID/phone;FBLC/en_GB;FBOP/5;FBRV/155138002]` It does not look like they are tracking their users via the User-Agent suffix, but they tamper with the User-Agent, at least.

 ### Filters in syslog